leegeunhyeok/global-modules/packages/runtime/README.md

 var __x;
 ```

-For transform to global module, see more: [@global-modules/swc-plugin](https://github.com/leegeunhyeok/global-modules/tree/main/packages/swc-plugin)
+For transform plain module to the global module runtime specification, see more: [@global-modules/swc-plugin](https://github.com/leegeunhyeok/global-modules/tree/main/packages/swc-plugin)